Maboroshy/Bash-note/README.md

 Or you can make all the following by running `bash-note -l cleanup force` or `bash-note -l c f`.

 Some actions like conversion of links have a verbose test run mode that can be run on the confirmation stage by typing `t` instead of confirming `y`.
 Such tests can also be run by adding `test` or `t` as command line argument instead of `force` or `f`.
+This tests also won't write anything.

 Run `bash-note -h` to see all command line arguments.